-Effective January 1, 1998, the Company adopted SFAS No. 130 "Reporting Comprehensive Income."
-Comprehensive income is to include amounts which have been previously excluded from net income and reflected instead in stockholders' equity.
-For all periods presented, comprehensive income is the same as reported net income.
+Effective January 1, 1998, we adopted SFAS No. 130 "Reporting Comprehensive Income."
+Comprehensive income is to include amounts that have been previously excluded from net income and reflected instead in stockholders' equity.
+For the year ended December 31, 1999, comprehensive income is \$5.4 million which includes an unrealized holding loss of \$66,000 related to available-for-sale investments.
+For the years ended December 31, 1998 and 1997, comprehensive income is the same as reported net income.